How much screen time is too much for kids?

 The best solution?
 “Everything in moderation,” says Dr. Freed.
 Parents have the ability and responsibility to influence how and when their children interact with media.
 Here’s how:

-Limit tech use before bed.
 Using a phone before bed can stimulate children and cause insomnia or worsen sleep quality.
-Try cutting off screen time 30 to 60 minutes prior to bedtime.
+Try cutting off screen time 60 minutes prior to bedtime.
 If children are having trouble falling asleep, you might shut things down even earlier.

-Limit extra screen time.
-Even though remote learning ebbed over the course of the pandemic, screens have continued to be an integral part of classrooms, as students increasingly take notes on computers, and many learning programs and books are only available online.
+Even though remote learning stopped as the pandemic resolved, screens have continued to be an integral part of classrooms.
+Students increasingly take notes on computers and many learning programs and books are only available online.
 If your high schooler is already spending two to three hours in front of a screen for class or to complete their homework, you may want to cut down on anything beyond that.
-“Limit extra screen time for the older children who might, out of necessity, need increased screen time,” says Freed.

 Young children—infants, toddlers, or preschoolers—should be allowed unlimited active playtime, as long as they are in a safe environment.
 Following these recommendations could help reduce your child’s risk of heart disease, type 2 diabetes, and many more short- and long-term health conditions.